 Transceiver EAS Antennas

 Transceiver EAS Antennas are single antennas which act both as a creator of a magnetic field and a receiver of input from that field.
 EAS Systems using transceiver antennas are the least expensive systems.
 They typically broadcast up to a metre (39 inches effectively, and one unit can cover a typical door.
 Two units can easily protect a double door and if spaced properly two units can also cover a 4 metre opening into a mall environment.
 Since the units broadcast and receive they typically do so in all directions thus tagged or labeled merchandise can not be placed too close to the installed antenna.
 Transceiver antennas are available for both RF and AM EAS Systems.
-These units are the most popular on the market today and come in a variety of form factors including the wildly popular clear acrylic which looks very modern and elegant.
+These units are the most popular on the market today and come in a variety of form factors including the wildly popular INEO Clarity, clear acrylic system which looks very modern and elegant.

 Multiple Antennas EAS Systems

 The most common form of Multiple Antenna EAS Systems is the Single Aisle Dual Antenna EAS System in which more than one antennae are used to form an aisle to the store entrance.
 One of these antennas is a transmitter and the other is a receiver.
-The antennas create a low frequency electromagnetic field between them so that if tagged merchandise passes through this field, the tag or label on the merchandise is sensed by the antennas and causes an alarm.
+The antennas create a low frequency radio wave field between them so that if tagged merchandise passes through this field, the tag or label on the merchandise is sensed by the antennas and causes an alarm.

 The Single Aisle Dual Antenna System is used where the door opening into your store is more than one meter (36″) and is therefore too wide to employ an EAS Transceiver System.
-Because the focus of the electro-magnetic field is between the antennas, this type of EAS System permits tagged or labeled merchandise to be placed within 2 meters (72″) of the EAS System.
+Because the focus of the radio wave field is between the antennas, this type of EAS System permits tagged or labeled merchandise to be placed within 2 meters (72″) of the EAS System.

 When a door opening exceeds 2 meters (72″), additional EAS System antennas are installed to create additional aisles to the width of the door opening.